jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/write/receive.md

 #### Body

-1. Pay the ETH received to the default proejct ID using the default parameters.
+1. Pay the ETH received to the default project ID using the default parameters.
 Use the `addToBalance` function if there's a preference to do so.

     ```
     if (defaultPreferAddToBalance)